πŸ“ž (678) 944-8612

 What does flood and storm damage cleanup cover?

 Flood and storm cleanup covers removing flood water, muck, and debris, drying the structure, and treating contamination after severe weather.
-Sandy Springs Water Damage Pros does not do this work.
-We connect you with one vetted, licensed, insured local partner who handles the full cleanup.
+North Fulton Water Damage Pros does not do this work.
+We connect you with a licensed, insured local contractor who handles the full cleanup.

 Flood and storm damage cleanup is the work of returning a weather-damaged home to a safe, dry, sanitary condition.
 That includes water extraction, muck-out, debris removal, drying, and decontamination.
-Sandy Springs Water Damage Pros, operated by Stratum Relay LLC, is a disclosed referral service and not a contractor.
+North Fulton Water Damage Pros, operated by Stratum Relay LLC, is a disclosed referral service and not a contractor.

-We connect North Fulton homeowners with one vetted, licensed, insured local partner who performs every part of the cleanup.
+We connect North Fulton homeowners with a licensed, insured local contractor who performs every part of the cleanup.
 From a roof leak in a Sandy Springs attic to a flooded Roswell basement, the local pro we connect you with is equipped for the full scope and follows recognized IICRC S500 practices.

 What kinds of storm damage cause flooding in the Atlanta area?